ReactBricks/react-inline-edit-async/README.md

 ### Minimal example

-Here you can see a minimal example.
+Here you can see a minimal example:

-RIEC is a controlled component.

 ```jsx
 import React, { useState } from 'react'